As a leader, you motivate and inspire others (one would assume!). But what motivates you?

 Set your intention for the day:

 EVERYTHING STARTS WITH A DECISION.
-Decide to become motivated and you’re half way there (if you have the other factors working as I’ve mentioned below). -
+Decide to become motivated and you’re half way there (if you have the other factors working as I’ve mentioned below).

 Straighten up:

 If you are sitting hunched over (as we are tempted to do while working on computers or mobile devices) then our body releases more cortisol than it needs to.
 This tells the body you are under stress, which makes it really hard to be motivated.
 The minute you put your shoulders back, then your body feels more in control and is less likely to go into stress-mode.
 Sounds exactly like something my mother would tell me to do, and I would be tempted to roll my eyes.
-Now I find myself telling my clients (and my teens) the same thing!
+Now I find myself telling my clients the same thing!

 -